-If the review results in a denial, the Health Plan will notify you or your Authorized Representative in writing.
+If the review results in a denial, the Health Plan will notify you or your Authorized Representative.
 The notification shall include:

 - 1. The specific factual basis for the decision in clear understandable language; - 2.
-References to any specific criteria or standards including interpretive guidelines on which the decision was based (including reference to the specific plan provisions on which determination was based); - 3.
+References to any specific criteria or standards on including interpretive guidelines, on which the Appeal Decision was based (including reference to the specific plan provisions on which determination was based); - 3.
 A statement that the Member is entitled to receive upon request and free of charge, reasonable access to, and copies of, all documents, records and other information relevant to the claim.
-If specific criterion was relied upon, either a copy of the criterion or a statement that such criterion will be provided free of charge, upon request.
+If specific criterion was relied upon, either a copy of the criterion or a statement that such criterion will be provided free of charge upon request.
 If the determination was based on medical necessity, experimental treatment or similar exclusion or limit, either an explanation of the scientific or clinical judgment, applying the terms of the plan to the Member's medical circumstances, or provide a statement that such explanation will be supplied free of charge upon request.
-In addition, you or your Authorized Representative has the right to request any diagnostic and treatment codes and their meanings that may be the subject of your or your Authorized Representative's claim. - 4.
-All pertinent instruction, including the telephone numbers and titles of persons to contact, any forms required to initiate an external review, and applicable time frames to request a formal external review of the decision; and - 5.
-A statement of your rights under section 502(a) of ERISA, if applicable. - 6.
-If we send you a notice of an adverse decision to an address in a county where a federally mandated threshold language applies, then you or your Authorized Representative may request translation of that notice into the applicable threshold language.
+In addition, you or your Authorized representative has the right to request any diagnostic and treatment codes and their meanings that may be the subject of your or your Authorized representative's claim. - 4.
+A description of the right of the Member to file an external Appeal with the Bureau of Insurance, along with the forms for filing and a detailed explanation of how to file such an Appeal.
+An external Appeal must be filed within one-hundred twenty (120) days after the date of receipt of a notice of the right to an external review of a final Adverse Decision or an Adverse Decision if the internal Appeal process has been deemed to be exhausted or waived, a Member or their Authorized Representative may file a request for an external review in writing with the Commission of the date of the Health Plan's final Adverse Decision, as described below; and - 5.
+A statement of your rights under section 502(a) of ERISA.

+If we send you a notice of an Adverse Decision to an address in a county where a federally mandated threshold language applies, then you or your Authorized Representative may request translation of that notice into the applicable threshold language.
 A threshold language applies to a county if at least 10 percent of the population is literate only in the same federally mandated non-English language.
-You or your Authorized Representative may request translation of the notice by contacting Member Services Monday through Friday between 7:30 a.m. and 9 p.m. at 1-800-777-7902 or 711 (TTY).
+You or your Authorized Representative may request translation of the notice by contacting Member Services

+Monday through Friday between 7:30 a.m. and 9 p.m. at 1-800-777-7902 or 711 (TTY).